Buranovskiye Babushki: Eurovision Song Contest

 The group had previously participated on Russia's Eurovision song selection in 2010 with the song "Dlinnaja-dlinnaja beresta i kak sdelat' iz nee ajšon" ('Very long birch bark and how to turn it into a turban'), where they finished third.

 They made another attempt to represent Russia by participating on Russia's Eurovision song selection in 2012 with the song "Party for Everybody", which was sung partially in English.
 The group eventually won, receiving 38.51 points ahead of Eurovision 2008 winner Dima Bilan who also entered the contest with T.A.T.u. member Yulia Volkova with the song "Back to Her Future", which finished second, receiving 29.25 points.
 They represented Russia in the Eurovision Song Contest 2012 in Baku, Azerbaijan.
 The group finished in 2nd place with 259 points, receiving points from 40 countries out of eligible 41 (excluding Switzerland), and were behind the winning country, Sweden, who scored 372 points.

-The group said that in 2012 they would use any money raised to build a church in Buranovo.

 Fundraising for church rebuilding

 In 2010, the group started a fund for the rebuilding of Trinity Church in Buranovo and all of the group's income is donated into this fund.
 The Trinity Church was originally built, of stone, in 1865, but was closed on 19 September 1939 by the Soviet administration and demolished.
 The present wooden church was in poor condition.

-The brick structure of The Holy Trinity church has been completed.

-The church was finally opened and consecrated on 20 June 2016.
+The church was opened and consecrated on 20 June 2016.